Why is the involvement of managers in the training system essential?

 As mentioned above, a training device incorporating coaching is much more engaging.
 Thus, it is interesting to be able to add this brick to the task of the manager.

-In order to play a greater part in the employee training plan, the manager will be able, using a dedicated tool, to manage the coaching sessions, visualise the upcoming coaching sessions, create a session with an employee or see the complete list of past and future coaching sessions.
+In order to play a greater part in the employee training plan, the manager will be able, using a dedicated tool, to manage the coaching sessions, visualise the upcoming coaching sessions, create a virtual session with an employee or see the complete list of past and future coaching sessions.

 As you have understood, with an online training solution and a dedicated space, managers can easily play their real part, by getting involved in the learning of staff.
 Thanks to the tracking, validation, communication, and possible support, offered by the system, managers have the means to act as a manager-coach.